sig-gis/Liberia_NSC_ForestMonitoringTraining/11_Sample_Based_Area_Estimation/01_SampleDistributionForAreaEstimation.md

    - or a binary chang/no-change map
 4. Visualize and export.

-A full demo script of this process is in the GEE repository.
+A full demo script of this process is in the GEE repository (CreateChangeMapForStratification).
 [Quick link.](https://code.earthengine.google.com/e0a904e0a656a1ca9b2feef31a3389e7)

 ---
 ## Option 2 - QGIS Method